 The metal-working fever lasted just as long as there were technical difficulties to be overcome; when there were no further calls upon my inventive ingenuity, I tired of it.
-The look of Hebe disgusted me with the state of my own hands, grimed with metal, and set off with a thumbstall and a finger rag.
-Going from the living room, with its perfect neatness, and a sweet smell of new bread, to the littered workshop, the rank odor of lead and copper sickened me.
-It was a relief to go out into the open air and have a look at the clouds.
+The look of Hebe this new scheme.
+I believe Hebe was just disgusted me with the state of my own hands, grimed with metal, and set off with a thumbstall and a finger rag.
+Going from and a sweet smell of new bread, to the lit- at hand. out into the open air and have a look at the clouds.
 They are always beautiful, and if of the cumulus kind, you can invariably find a likeness to the face in your mind. found Hebe's.
 For one moment it was exactly like her.
 It only needed a piece of sunset flush to be perfect in color as well as form.
-When it lost shape, an inclination to go back and look at the real face became irresistible, and I glanced at the dirty I had some intention of asking if I had left my callipers on the dresser when face shamed me from the mean excuse. again?" she asked, with sudden anxiety.
+When it lost shape, an inclination to

+I had some intention of asking if I had left my callipers on the dresser when I face shamed me from the mean excuse.

+"You haven't hammered your finger again?" she asked, with sudden anxiety.
 "No; I've only come in to sit down in the necessity of the case may be. the clean," I said, and then I confessed my disinclination to work.
-She could not quite conceal her triumph, though she did her best filings in the acid, and apply the solution to subdue the smile on her face and still the | to the parts to be soldered, after thoroughly twinkling of her pretty eye.
+She could not quite oz.; fluoric acid, one-fourth ounce.
+Put the conceal her triumph, though she did her best filings in the acid, and apply the solution to subdue the smile on her face and still the to the parts to be soldered, after thoroughly twinkling of her pretty eye.